As part of the Midland Main Line Upgrade we are planning to reconstruct a section of the Westbound on Higham Road Bridge in Northamptonshire.

 Higham Road Bridge lies on the Midland Main Line just to the east of Wellingborough in Northamptonshire (NN29 7HB).
 It is a split overbridge which carries both the east and westbound sections of the A45 dual carriageway (also known as Higham Road).

 The section of the bridge carrying the westbound A45 dual carriageway has been identified as having insufficient clearance for the overhead line equipment being installed as part of the electrification of the Midland Main Line (electrified wires carrying 25,000 volts) and therefore needs to be reconstructed.

 On 11 and 12 May 2019, we successfully demolished Higham Road bridge and sections of the new structure were installed using a 1200 tonne crane.
 Whilst the westbound carriageway remains closed, the contraflow is in operation in both directions.
-The reconstruction programme remains on schedule for the road to re-open in the Autumn.

 Other Improvements works in the area